Registry

 3. In addition, the dataset will be expanded with clinical Follow-Up forms that will collect information on further treatments and outcomes.
 These are currently under development.

 4. We will also send out Patient Reported Outcome Measures (PROM) questionnaires.
 There will be questionnaires about satisfaction with the care process (H-care survey) and about health-related quality of life (PedsQl questionnaire for patients from Workstream 1 and SF-36 or RAND-36 for patients from Workstream 2 and Workstream 3).
+A short guide has been produced to the PROM questionnaires in the ERN eUROGEN registry, along with their current status as of September 2024.

 Schematic overview of data collection in the ERN eUROGEN registry.
 Note that the shaded colours of blue indicate who will fill out the information and that part of the Informed Consent forms and PROM questionnaires are filled out by either patients or their parents, depending on the patient’s age.